Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount

 Change your supermarket

 This year I have switched from almost exclusively using Sainsburys to using other supermarkets too.
 I now visit Tesco once per month and Aldi several times per month.
-I have been able to save a significant amount of money (Around 40% of my budget) by doing this.
+I’ve been able to save a significant amount of money (Around 40% of my budget) by doing this.
 I now only visit Sainsburys when I have ValuedOpinions vouchers to use.
 Find out what happened when I switched from Tesco to Aldi.

 Stick to a budget for each person’s gifts